-We carry two kinds of fat in our bodies, essential fat which is stored in small amounts in bone marrow, organs, the central nervous system and muscles, and is needed for the normal, healthy functioning of all these body systems, and "storage" fat, which is stocked for energy.
+We carry two kinds of fat in our bodies.
+“Essential fat” is stored in small amounts in bone marrow, organs, the central nervous system and muscles, and is needed for the normal, healthy functioning of all these body systems.
+“Storage fat” is stocked for energy.
 For men, essential body fat makes up about three percent of total body weight.
 For women, the percentage is higher – about 12 percent – because it includes amounts in the breasts, pelvis, hips and thighs believed necessary for normal female reproductive function.

-We now believe that, for women, the minimum body fat percentage should be between 13 and 17 percent although there’s no hard and fast "rule" on what is too low for an individual.
-Keep in mind that there are several ways to measure body fat, and some are notoriously inaccurate, so the ranges and absolute numbers may vary.
-You may be able to tell when your body fat is too low by whether or not you’re menstruating regularly.
-If your periods stop, nature may be telling you that you don’t have enough body fat to nurture a fetus should you become pregnant.
-By turning off your menstrual cycle, your body is telling you that you are (temporarily) infertile.
+We now believe that the minimum body fat percentage for women should range between 13 and 17 percent, although there’s no hard and fast rule on what is too low for an individual.
+One sign that your body fat is too low is disturbance of regular menstruation.
+If your periods stop, nature is telling you that you don’t have enough body fat to nurture a fetus should you become pregnant.
 Please don’t think of this as a convenient method of birth control – it isn’t.
 You need normal hormonal function for more than just menstruation and fertility.
-For example, the health of your bones also depends on circulating levels of estrogen, the principal reproductive hormone in women.
+For example, bone health in women depends on adequate circulating levels of estrogen.

 Andrew Weil, M.D.